csmith763/homepage/docs/source/OutreachBlogPosts/intro_examples/fenced_area/fenced_area.rst

      - 36
      -

-However, this method takes a long time, and is tedious.
-To simplify the problem, we can use intuition to know that the largest area will use all the available fence, so the perimeter is kept constant.
-This is an active constraint, and the design space will shrink as a result, leaving fewer numbers to have to go through to determine the answer.
-From there, a and b can vary so the perimeter adds up to 30 and figure out what the resulting area will be.
+However, this method takes a long time to check all possible values of :math:`l` and :math:`w`.
+To simplify the problem, we can use intuition to assume that the largest area will use all the available fence, so the perimeter is kept constant.
+This means the perimeter is an active constraint, which leaves fewer combinations of length and width to check to determine the answer.
+Now, the length and width can only vary so that the perimeter adds up to 30 feet, and then the area can be computed from those values.

 .. list-table::
    :widths: 50 50 50 50